 Cheesesteaks are sandwiches made from sliced pieces of beef that’s cooked with onions and topped with melted cheese.
 Popular additions to the sandwich are bell peppers and mushrooms like you see here.
 Cheesesteaks were created in Philadelphia which why they’re also known as Philadelphia cheesesteaks or Philly cheesesteaks.

 Instant Pot instructions have been included below.
-To be honest, not all slow cooker work well when converted to the electric pressure cooker (Instant Pot) and in my opinion, this is one of them.
+To be honest, not all slow cooker work well when converted to the Instant Pot, and in my opinion, this is one of them.
 You need 1 cup of liquid to pressurize the Instant Pot.
 I found that the cup of broth (not used with the slow cooker) results in a extra soupy cheesesteaks.
 It’s easier to make it on the stove top.
 Yes, there will be extra liquid if you make this in the slow cooker too however there won’t be as much plus making these low-carb cheesesteaks in the slow cooker means I can set-it-and-forget-it while I go off to do other work.

 Adding The Cheese